pnnl/ruleset-checking-tool/docs/section22/Rule22-8.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 11, 12, or 13.
-2. B-RMR is modeled with at least one chilled water system that does not use purchased chilled water.
+1. B-RMR passes Rule 22-7, Baseline chilled water system that does not use purchased chilled water shall be modeled as primary/secondary systems.
-3. Pass Rule-22-7.

 **Manual Check:** None
 **Evaluation Context:** Building